turnersale/reading_notes/read/beaulieu_learning_sql.md

 - Noncorrelated Subqueries:
   - Scalar subquery: a query which is noncorrelated and returns a single row or value that can be used in a comparison operation with the typical operators (=, +, -, ...)
   - Multiple-Row, Single-Column Subqueries:
-    - Even though these cannot be used with the typical operators, you can use IN, _NOT IN_, _ALL_ (with an operator), or _ANY_
+    - Even though these cannot be used with the typical operators, you can use _IN_, _NOT IN_, _ALL_ (with an operator), or _ANY_
-    - ALL with evaluate to true and use a value in a comparison (e.g. ALL accounts may return $1,000 and $2,000, ALL < would give all other accounts that are less than $1,000), while ANY will evaluate to true as long as either condition matches(e.g. like the previous, but ANY < would give all accounts less than $2,000)
+    - _ALL_ with evaluate to true and use a value in a comparison (e.g. _ALL_ accounts may return $1,000 and $2,000, _ALL <_ would give all other accounts that are less than $1,000), while _ANY_ will evaluate to true as long as either condition matches(e.g. like the previous, but _ANY <_ would give all accounts less than $2,000)
 - Correlated Subqueries:
   - Correlated subqueries rely on the containing query and cannot be run on their own.
 They also run multiple times dependent on the query, not once prior to the containing query like a noncorrelated query would
   - _EXISTS_: used to identify that a relationship exists without regard for the quantity of occurrence (e.g. there may be 10 entries in a table, but as long as 1 exists, it will evaluate positively)
-- Subqueries used in the FROM clause must be noncorrelated, they are executed first then held in memory until the containing query finishes execution
+- Subqueries used in the _FROM_ clause must be noncorrelated, they are executed first then held in memory until the containing query finishes execution
 - Exercises on pg.
 181

 ## Chapter 10 – Joins Revisited

 - Outer Joins:
   - Always include the rows from one table, and the rows from the joined table that match, this way you retain all the rows from one table even if there are not matches
-  - Defining left or right outer joins determine which table defines the number of rows (e.g. LEFT OUTER JOIN uses the left table to determine rows, and matches the right table whenever there are matches)
+  - Defining left or right outer joins determine which table defines the number of rows (e.g. _LEFT OUTER JOIN_ uses the left table to determine rows, and matches the right table whenever there are matches)
-  - There are instances in which you may need to use a subquery in the FROM statement to generate a joined table, then you can join another table onto the table generated from the subquery once the containing query is executed.
-This way you have a JOIN in the subquery and the containing query, allowing for the combination of the three tables
+  - There are instances in which you may need to use a subquery in the _FROM_ statement to generate a joined table, then you can join another table onto the table generated from the subquery once the containing query is executed.
+This way you have a _JOIN_ in the subquery and the containing query, allowing for the combination of the three tables
   - A self inner join can be useful, however, you may run into the issue of missing data points because of a missing data removing the rows.
 In this instance, you need to use a self outer join in order to retain the data
-    - Think very carefully about the LEFT and RIGHT aspect of the JOIN
+    - Think very carefully about the _LEFT_ and _RIGHT_ aspect of the _JOIN_
 - Cross Joins:
   - Cross joins are rarely used intentionally, but if you do want the Cartesian product of the two tables, then you should use the _CROSS JOIN_ function
   - A cross join could be useful in a task such as generating a date table in a subquery.
 This can be done by generating a Cartesian product of the numbers 1-10, 10-90, and 100-900, then using the resulting numbers (from 0 to 999) as the addition in a date add function based on the first date.
 This would allow the first day to add zero and stay the same then so on and so forth.
 Once all dates are made you could filter out to however many days you want.
 Then this generated table could be used for functions as if it was a date table in the database all along.